webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

 {{Byline
 |Published=Aug.
 5, 2011
 }}
-{{Summary_Section|This document gives an overview of the "internal browser operations and justifications behind development best practices." }}
+{{Summary_Section|This document gives an overview of the "internal browser operations and justifications behind development best practices."}}
 {{Tutorial
 |Content=By Tali Garsiel & Paul Irish